pannous/jeannie-webclient/README.md

 Try [our demo](https://ask.pannous.com) now!
 [Chrome](https://google.com//chrome/) or [Chromium](https://download-chromium.appspot.com/) work best.
 If you are not sure what to ask Jeannie, then click on the Examples-Tab and click some of the examples!

+# Setup

+ * open app/index.html in a browser

 # API Documentation

 The documentation for our Jeannie API is [here](https://docs.google.com/document/d/1dVG_B5Sc2x-fi1pN6iJJjfF1bJY6KEFzUqjOb8NsntI/edit?pli=1).

+# License

+This JavaScript project stands under the Apache License 2.0.
+Of course our logos and images are excluded.
+We are using for some images [this nice](http://www.famfamfam.com) collection!

 # Limitations